 All students should keep ONE dialectical journal with appropriate information from EACH of the 3 books they chose formatted exactly according to the Setting Up Your Dialectical Journal instructions below.
-Students should bring this dialectical journal with them, COMPLETED, to the first day of

-8th grade class.
-A rubric is posted on the next page along with the requirements to give students guidance, but this does not necessarily mean the journal itself will be graded.
+Students should bring this dialectical journal with them, COMPLETED, on Friday, August 17, 2018.
+A rubric is included on the next page along with the requirements to give students guidance, but this does not necessarily mean the journal itself will be graded.
 Regardless of whether or not there is a specific grade on the journal, it will provide students an invaluable resource when preparing for the summer reading timed-writing and quizzes in their first few weeks of class and a valuable foundation for discussion at the beginning of the year.